 Most apps that work on iPhones or Android phones (like games and video streaming), will work without a cellular connection for free, as long as they’re connected to WiFi.
 The caveat is that without cellular service, they can’t make regular phone calls nor send or receive standard SMS text messages.
 If you are an Xfinity Mobile customer, your child can access hundreds of WiFi hotspots nationwide, so they have a better chance of being connected when they aren’t on their home WiFi.

 Preteens might be in situations where they need to reach a parent or caregiver, but they don’t need unfettered access to the Internet.
 Some simple prepaid plans or inexpensive add-ons to an existing service for basic flip phones may be all you need.
-These plans don’t use data and often can be restricted to just dialing or receiving calls from certain numbers.
+These kids cell phone plans don’t use data and often can be restricted to just dialing or receiving calls from certain numbers.
 They cost between $15 and $30 per month, depending on which network you choose.
 You can also opt for a prepaid plan, but as long-term cellphone contracts are largely a thing of a past, there’s no need to pre-pay anymore.
 Xfinity Mobile offers an attractive option for preteens.
 You can get 100 MB of shared data per month, plus unlimited nationwide talk and text included with your Xfinity Internet service.

 In the past, this meant having “a family plan,” where would you pay an extra-line fee and shell out for a set amount of data each month.
-But today’s family plans have largely gone the way of two-year contracts.
+But today’s cell phone family plans have largely gone the way of two-year contracts.
 They’ve been replaced by tiered pricing, where you pay a higher amount for your first and sometimes second phone line, and then a smaller amount for your third, fourth, and fifth line.
 All of these plans generally come with unlimited calling and text messages, and you choose an amount of data to share between all your lines.
 Or, you can opt for an unlimited data plan.
 None of these now require annual contracts, but you may need to put a deposit down.
 Some are called “prepaid plans,” even though they are essentially the same as the old monthly plans, just without the commitment.